 Naples is Italy on steroids.

-It can be chaotic, noisy, frenetic.
+It can be chaotic, noisy and frenetic.
 But equally, it has a rich historical and cultural heritage, a spectacularly scenic setting and its restaurants serve arguably the best pizza in the world.

 Get a taste of this lively city with this guide to the best things to do during one day in Naples along with suggestions for day trips from Naples.
 Finally, if you are visiting on a cruise, I’ve also included a useful Naples cruise port guide.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.